ep1cman/unifi-protect-backup/README.md

   - *camera_name:* The name of the camera that generated this event

 You can optionally format the `event.start`/`event.end` timestamps as per the [`strftime` format](https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior) by appending it after a `:` e.g to get just the date without the time: `{event.start:%Y-%m-%d}`

+## Skipping initially missing events
+If you prefer to avoid backing up the entire backlog of events, and would instead prefer to back up events that occur from now on, you can use the `--skip-missing` flag.
+This does not enable the periodic check for missing event (e.g. one that was missed by a disconnection) but instead marks all missing events at start-up as backed up.

+If you use this feature it is advised that your run the tool once with this flag, then stop it once the database has been created and the events are ignored.
+Keeping this flag set permanently could cause events to be missed if the tool crashes and is restarted etc.

 # A note about `rclone` backends and disk wear
 This tool attempts to not write the downloaded files to disk to minimise disk wear, and instead streams them directly to